-BIOS 630: Molecular Biology
+BIOS 630:Molecular Biology

-Prerequisite: Consent of the department.
 Study of the relationship between the three-dimensional structure and function of proteins and nucleic acids.
 Topics will include the following: physical methods for the study of macromolecules; protein folding motifs and mechanisms of folding; molecular recognition; DNA topology, replication, repair, and recombination; RNA synthesis and processing; genetic code and translation; and molecular mechanisms for regulation of gene expression.
+Assesses critical thinking skills through scholarly readings and written analysis.
 Three hours of lecture.

-BIOS 631L: Molecular Biology Laboratory
+BIOS 630L:Molecular Biology Laboratory

-Prerequisite: Credit or registration in BIOS 630.
 Training in the experimental techniques of molecular biology.
-Methods taught will include macromolecular purification, electrophoretic analysis, recombinant DNA and cloning techniques, DAN sequencing, polymerase chain reaction, and the use of computers and national databases for the analysis of DNA and protein sequences.
+Methods taught will include macromolecular purification, electrophoretic analysis, recombinant DNA and cloning techniques, DNA sequencing, polymerase chain reaction, and the use of computers and national databases for the analysis of DNA and protein sequences.
+Assesses critical thinking skills through scholarly readings and written analysis.
 One hour of lecture and three hours of lab.

-BIOS 640: Principles of Ecology
+BIOS 640:Principles of Ecology